 Discussion

 We estimate that, if no action is taken, suboptimal levels of physical activity will be responsible for between 110,000 deaths (3.5 million DALYs) and 170,000 deaths (5.9 million DALYs) in KSA over the next 17 years.
 The economic value of this excess mortality and disability would be between $160 billion and $270 billion.
+Most of the economic impact of insufficient physical activity would be from individuals with ischemic heart disease, and males would be disproportionately affected, accounting for 70% of health and economic losses.